Find out how to determine the place of supply of your services and how to deal with supplies of services which you receive from outside the UK.

 5.11 The position for non-UK suppliers of specified supplies whose customer does not provide a UK VAT registration number

-If you’re a non-UK supplier of the services in paragraph 5.9 and your customer does not provide a UK VAT registration number or does not satisfy you that they belong in the UK, you are responsible for accounting for any UK VAT due on your supply.
-If you are not already registered in the UK, you may be liable to register.
-For information about registration see Notice 700/1: should I be registered for VAT?.
+If you’re a non-UK supplier of the services described in paragraph 5.9 and your customer does not provide a UK VAT registration number or does not satisfy you that they belong in the UK, you’re responsible for accounting for any UK VAT due on your supply.
+If you’re not already registered in the UK, you may be liable to register.
+For information about registration read the Who should register for VAT (VAT Notice 700/1).

 5.12 How to value a reverse charge supply

 The amount payable to your overseas supplier for the services excludes UK VAT.
 The value of the transaction on which VAT must be added under the reverse charge is the total amount paid together with the value of any other form of consideration.
 This includes any taxes levied abroad.
-See VAT guide (Notice 700) if you need to convert foreign currency into sterling.
+For more information read the VAT guide (Notice 700) if you need to convert foreign currency into sterling.

 5.13 About the time of supply

-For information about the time of supply see VAT guide (Notice 700).
+For information about the time of supply read the VAT guide (Notice 700).

 5.14 Intra-company supplies